EUROCALL 2022 - Call for Papers

 A limited number of conference online workshops will be organized on Wednesday 16 August 2022 in the morning.
 The duration of each online workshop can be 90 minutes.
 In case the time limit of 90 minutes would be insufficient, the online workshop proposer can organize two separate sessions so that participants can attend either one of them or both, without missing crucial information.
 Online workshops typically involve a hands-on session, during which participants can become familiar with the latest technological tools and approaches in relevant topic areas in language education in connection to Intelligent CALL.

 Abstracts of proposals for each workshop should be uploaded to the OpenConf system as an abstract (max.
 500 words) describing the theme of the workshop, the name(s) and institution(s) of the organizer, and the topic of the hands-on workshop that will be handled during the online session(s).
 In case the time limit of 90 minutes would be insufficient, the online workshop proposer can organize two separate sessions so that participants can attend either one of them or both without missing crucial information.

 Format of abstracts

-All presentation categories require the submission of an abstract that does not exceed 500 words, excluding the title, references, names and affiliations.
+All presentation categories require the submission of an abstract that does not exceed 500 words, excluding the title, names and affiliations.
 We would appreciate if you could select from a list of conference subthemes when submitting your abstract.
 This would help us to organize the full conference programme around different subthemes of the conference.